 The team averages approximately 45 calls per academic year.
 SACEMS also covers standby events on campus such as the CNN and ABC political debates and town halls in addition to club sports, Family and Alumni weekends, Relay for Life and other major functions.

 Application for SACEMS membership is open to St. Anselm students who hold a NREMT-Basic level of EMT certification.
 EMTS must reside on campus (unless special arrangements have been made) and maintain their licensure through the state of New Hampshire.
 Interested EMTs please reach out to the squad email at email@example.com or to the advisor, Lauren Marr, at firstname.lastname@example.org.

 History & Funding

 Rob DiLuzio, then a freshman majoring in natural science, started the team in 1991.
 He was an experienced NREMT-Paramedic who worked at his parent’s rescue service in Keene, N.H.

-SACEMS receives a majority of their funding by selling birthday cakes as a fundraiser and also receives money from the Student Government Association which provides money for club expenses such as outings, trainings, and guest speakers.
+SACEMS receives a majority of their funding by selling birthday cakes as a fundraiser.
+Postcards are mailed to students’ homes early fall semester with ordering information.
+Also interested family members may reach out to the team email at email@example.com with two (2) weeks advance notice of desired cake delivery.
+The team also receives funds from the Student Government Association which helps with club expenses such as supplies, trainings, guest speakers and outings.